gsxr-777/Add-Context-Menu/README.md

 3. Choose "Find" to search for selected text
 4. If enabled, choose "Replace" to open replace dialog

-## Requirements 🔹 Требования
+## Requirements
 VS Code 1.95.0 or later and Not at all :-)

 ## Known Issues
 Not yet.